corkami/collisions/README.md

 *2 MD5-colliding JPGs*

-Here's an example of *JPEGTran* scans definition to turn [a 1944x2508 RGB image](pics/pocorgtfo14.png) into a 100% JPG with 20 scans in which they all fit in 64 kb.
+Here's an example of *JPEGTran* scans definition to turn [a 1944x2508 RGB image](pics/pocorgtfo14.png) into a 100% JPG with 20 scans in which they all fit in 64kb.

 ```
 // <component>: <minbyte>-<maxbyte>, <minbit>, <maxbit>;